Buje: Geography

 The town is located in northwest Istria, 13 km from Umag.
 The town has an area of 103.28 km2.

 Buje has become a modern regional center, and outside of the old town center a modern city has sprung.
 Despite its development, the city has retained some features from its historical periods.

 Being situated on a hill, the old town section offers views of the surrounding scenery, dominated by Mediterranean flora, vineyards, and olive groves.

 To its visitors today, Buje offers a blend of gentle Mediterranean climate, regional cuisine, and a quiet setting away from the more touristic Istrian coastal resorts.

 Municipality

 The Town of Buje consists of 21 settlements.

 Demographics

+According to the 2021 census, its population was 4,441 with 2,087 living in the town proper.

-The population of the whole administrative area of the Town of Buje is 5,182, with 2,671 in the titular settlement itself.
+The population of the whole administrative area of the Town of Buje in 2011 was 5,182, with 2,671 in the titular settlement itself.

 Languages

-According to the 1921 census, there were 7,431 Italians, 6 Croats, 8 Slovenes and 20 foreigners.
+According to the 1921 census, there were 7,341 residents who used Italian as their habitual language and a few dozen others, as opposed to 1910 when around 6520 people used Italian, and 580 Croatian and Slovene.

-According to the 2011 census results, 58.39% of the town's population had the Croatian language as their mother tongue, and 33.25% had the Italian language.
+According to the 2011 census, 58.39% of the town's population had the Croatian language as their mother tongue, and 33.25% had the Italian language.

 Buje has a high number of Italians, and an Italian language school, the "Leonardo da Vinci".
-It was 50% Italian in 1991, when the town's limits included Grožnjan.
+It was 50% Italian in 1991, when the town's limits included Grožnjan/Grisignana.

+Italian is an official language alongside with Croatian: in fact, although the Government of the Republic of Croatia does not guarantee official Croatian-Italian bilinguialism, the statute of Buje/Buie itself guarantees it.
+Preserving traditional Italian place names and assigning street names to Italian historical figures is legally mandated and carried out.